 A crank is the opening mechanism installed on casement and awning windows.

 Multi-point locks are a type of lever lock on a casement or awning window.
 They secure the pane and pull it in for security and air tightness.

 A night latch is a window accessory for horizontal sliding windows.
 It prevents the window from opening more than three inches.

 Drainage flaps are small holes installed in the window or the sill to allow water to drain through to the outdoors.

 Window Repair and Restoration is a Great Investment

-Whenever you discuss your window repair job with our technicians, feel free to stop us and ask for an explanation if you do not understand our terminology.
-We are happy to help explain these terms better so you can get a full and accurate understanding before we proceed.
+Finally, whenever you discuss your window repair job with our technicians, feel free to stop us and ask for an explanation if you do not understand our terminology.
+We are happy to help explain these terms better.
+This way you can get a full and accurate understanding before we proceed.

 Ready to schedule a quote for window repair and talk window terminology with our techs?
-Get started today by contacting Window Makeover!
+So get started today by contacting Window Makeover!